-The Kendall Mill in Camden – also known as the Wateree Plant – has served many businesses since it was built in 1899.
+Kendall Mill in Camden – also known as Wateree Plant – has served several businesses since it was built in 1899.
 The building was constructed as the Dekalb Cotton Mill by noted mill designer W.B.
-Smith Whaley, the architect behind Olympia Mill in Columbia.
+Smith Whaley, the same architect behind Olympia Mill in Columbia.

-The Kendall Mill is listed in the National Register as part of the Kendall Mill Historic District:
+A lake, shown above, lies behind the mill and is part of a public park.
+Kendall Mill is listed in the National Register as part of the Kendall Mill Historic District:

 The Kendall Mill Historic District is centered around the Wateree Plant and associated structures that date from 1899 to 1923.
 The district contains eight properties of key historic or architectural significance and 113 supporting properties which illustrate the growth of the companies which utilized the plant through the years.
 The mill village to the south and southeast of the plant was built between 1900 and ca. 1925 and is a virtually intact reminder of the importance of the textile industry to South Carolina.
 The mill faces Kendall Park, a ten-acre landscaped park.
 On the eastern border of the park are the mill supervisors’ houses, built between 1900 and ca. 1925.
 The operatives house consist of one-story, one-and-one-half-story, and a few two-story frame houses which date from 1900 to 1923.
 The district also includes Kendall Lake, north of the mill.